samsonmaconi/EasyAttendance/README.md

 **Problem 3: SQL operations for the Room Database must be executed on separate threads to ensure main UI thread is never blocked**

-Whenever we need to perform a SQL operation, such as Create (Insert), Read (Select), Update, Delete, we must perform the operation on a separate thread because the operation might take long time and so it will block the UI thread if it is executed on the UI thread.
-After studying from one of the Google Codelab tutorial, we learned that we can use an AsyncTask in class object to solve this problem.
+Whenever we need to perform an SQL operation, such as Create (Insert), Read (Select), Update, Delete, we must perform the operation on a separate thread because the operation might take long time and so it will block the UI thread if it is executed on the UI thread.
+After studying  one of the Google Codelab tutorials, we learned that we can use an AsyncTask in class object to solve this problem.

-Inside our repository class, we have AsyncTasks for each operation where we override the doInBackground method to do the SQL operation in the background thread.
-Then, a wrapper method instantiates an AsyncTask objects and execute it, so the SQL operation is performed in a background thread.
+Inside our repository class, we have `AsyncTasks` for each operation where we override the `doInBackground` method to do the SQL operation in the background thread.
+Then, a wrapper method instantiates an `AsyncTask` objects and execute it, so the SQL operation is performed in a background thread.

 ```java
     // AsyncTask that does insert operations on another thread